As negotiations evolve this information will be constantly revised. Check back every time you plan to climb in the

 Closed Crags – Fines Don’t Apply (SPA Areas)

 The following extensive list of crags are located inside Special Protection Areas (SPAs) where climbing activities are prohibited according to the 2003 Management Plan.
-SPA areas are extensive, covering over 500 square kilometres, and contain 30% of all climbing routes in the Grampians.
+SPA areas cover over 500 square kilometres, and contain 30% of all climbing routes in the Grampians.
 Even more dramatically, they contain 50% of the bouldering and sport-climbing in the region.
 Parks Victoria have told climbers that these SPA area bans are not enforceable by fines, but have asked climbers to leave crags.

 We recommend no-one climbs at any crag in an SPA for the time being.
 For more information about why please read our Should You Climb in SPA Areas page.